free office software

 Google's suite of online tools places more of an emphasis on collaboration than others.
 You can select a few people to work with you on the same document, spreadsheet, presentation or form, and they can all see it and make changes in real time.

 It includes plenty of useful document, spreadsheet, and presentation templates which you can use to get going.
-You can even set-up offline access when using Chrome.
+You can even set-up offline access when using Google Chrome.

 Try it: